andrew/ultimate-awesome/README.md

 - [awesome-live-stream](https://github.com/liwf616/awesome-live-stream) - Webrtc && Nginx && DASH && Quic 学习资料收集，持续更新中.
 - [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
 - [awesome-live-reloading](https://github.com/hasura/awesome-live-reloading) - A curated collection of live-reloading / hot-reloading / watch-reloading tools for different languages and frameworks.
-- [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
 - [awesome-mobile-robotics](https://github.com/mathiasmantelli/awesome-mobile-robotics) - Useful links of different content related to AI, Computer Vision, and Robotics.
+- [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on) - A curated list of sites to practice testing on.
 - [awesome-nodejs-learning](https://github.com/kryz81/awesome-nodejs-learning) - A list limited to the best Node.js Learning Resources.
 - [awesome-vqa](https://github.com/chingyaoc/awesome-vqa) - Visual Q&A reading list .
 - [awesome-capacitor](https://github.com/riderx/awesome-capacitor) - 😎 Awesome lists of capacitor plugins.